Breaking the Law

 — The Collective for Family Justice & Human Rights

-San Diego’s Child Welfare system is defrauding the federal government through abusive misuse of Title IV-E funds — rewarding removals, punishing reunification, and financially incentivizing the very retaliation the Robinson-Lopez, Jay & Jennifer Roydson, and Julius & Leanne families are living through.
+San Diego’s Child Welfare system is defrauding the federal government through abusive misuse of Title IV-E funds — rewarding removals, punishing reunification, and financially incentivizing the very retaliation the Robinson-Lopez, Jay & Jennifer Roydson, and Julius & Lee Ann families are living through.

 Leave a comment